fastenhealth/policy/09-configuration_management_policy.md

 1. Before rolling out the change to production, team members must discuss the change with other team members and document it.
 1. Once the request has been approved by the CTO or authorized representative, team members may roll out the change into production environments.
 1. If a software component reaches end of life or is otherwise no longer supported by the manufacturer, then a plan must be developed to upgrade or replace this component.
-Luma Health’s standard Change Control procedures will be followed in this event.
+Fasten Health’s standard Change Control procedures will be followed in this event.
 1. In the event that any servers, physical or virtual need to be migrated, this must always be done over an encrypted channel, and product systems must be separated from non-production systems, either physically or logically.

 ## 9.5 Patch Management Procedures

-1. Luma does not have root access to the virtual machines.
+1. Fasten does not have root access to the virtual machines.
 Patches are managed by AWS.
 2. Patches on user devices such as laptops are centrally managed via an MDM solution.
-Luma's Information Security team pushes out required patches on demand.
+Fasten's Information Security team pushes out required patches on demand.
 Security related updates, such as anti-virus definition updates are automatically applied as they become available.
 3. Updates are not automatically applied on critical systems.